browscap/browscap-php/README.md

 ## New features

-* now it is possible to use other caches than the file cache (see the [WurflCache](https://github.com/mimmi20/WurflCache) package formore information)
+* now it is possible to use other caches than the file cache (see the [Symfony/Cache](https://github.com/symfony/cache) package for more information)
 * now it is possible to write your own formatter to change the output format
 * now it is possbile to set a PSR-3 compatible logger